Attorney-at-paw? Filter makes lawyer look like cat in court - WTMJ

 ALPINE, Texas (AP) — A West Texas judge has a word of caution to those attending court hearings via Zoom: Always check for filters before logging on.

-Judge Roy Ferguson’s warning comes after an attorney accidentally joined a video court hearing while using a Zoom filter that made him appear like a fluffy white kitten.
+Judge Roy Ferguson’s warning comes after an attorney accidentally joined a Tuesday video conference of a civil forfeiture court hearing while using a Zoom filter that made him appear like a fluffy white kitten.

-“I can see that,” replied Ferguson, whose district covers five counties in West Texas, including the town of Marfa.
+“I can see that,” replied Ferguson, whose district covers five counties in West Texas, including the town of Marfa from which Ponton was calling.

 The short video clip, which was shared online by Ferguson, ends with others coaching the attorney on how to remove the cat filter.